A fantastic walk from Haytor Vale to Hound Tor, Dartmoor

 Ariel View of Hound Tor Medieval Settlement, Dartmoor, UK

-From here it was an easy walk to the Hound Tor Prehistoric Settlement, which looked like the ideal place for a picnic.
+From here it was an easy walk to the Hound Tor Prehistoric Settlement, which was the ideal place for a picnic.

 Hound Tor